-Baxter’s Fields in Sydenham is a grassy park which hides between houses in South East London.
-The park is associated with significant and important people in the printing industry in the 19C.
-It is another little surprise in my exploration of green spaces in South East London.
+Baxter’s Field in Sydenham is a grassy park which hides between houses in South East London, and it is another little surprise in my exploration of green spaces in South East London.
+The park is associated with significant and important people in the printing industry in the 19C who lived in the area.

 Downham Fields in SE London was also called Durham Hill and I found the park when I was walking in South East London.
 It is one of the surprising, and perhaps unlikely large green areas – a large green park, on a steep hillside, with beautiful trees and far views over London.